bdeweygit/grpc-mailman/README.md

 If you run `./mailman.sh ls` you will see a mailbox called `test-box`.
 Its password is `S4EWGTNX`.

 To test this project, simply make some mailboxes, send some mail, get some mail, try out the different commands, you get the idea.
+The mailman comes every two minutes.